robertheory/nextwatch/docs/entities.md

 - **Show**: Represents a TV show tracked by the user.
 Core responsibilities:

   - Identity: external TVMaze identifier (`showId`) used to resolve metadata.
   - Metadata: name, genres, premiered date, summary, image(s).
+(Note: metadata is not stored in the database; it is fetched from TVMaze as needed.)
   - Tracking state: a `status` with semantic values that describe user progress (NOT_STARTED, WATCHING, FINISHED, UNTRACKED).
   - Relationships: a `Show` can have many `WatchedEpisode` entries (one-to-many).